Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The Docker script magically ensures that, correctly, this file contains the same key as `@docker_validator0.pem`, although in a different format.

-## Starting a Tendermint @Type Node on Amazon EC2
+## Starting a Tendermint Hotmoka Node on Amazon EC2

 In the previous section,
-we have published a @Type node on our machine (the localhost).
+we have published a Hotmoka node on our machine (the localhost).
 This might not be the best place where the node should be published, since our machine might not allow external internet connections and since we might want to turn that machine off after we stop working with it.